ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/import_format.md

 --->

 # {{ page.title }}
 This article describes the implementation of an import format plug-in.
 A general explanation of this type can be found in [Plug-in type]({% link docs/plugin_fundamentals/plugin_type.md %}).
 The focus in this arcticle is on the implementation of the grouping and parsing functionality.
 The required information for this plug-in type in the manifest.json file is described in [Manifest]({% link docs/plugin_fundamentals/manifest.md %}).
-The development of a simple example for an import format plug-in can be found in [Creating an import format plug-in]({% link docs/getting_started/import_format.md %}).
+The development of a simple example for an import format plug-in can be found in [Writing an import format plug-in]({% link docs/writing_a_plugin/import_format.md %}).

 ## Download source code and content
 The plug-in presented here can be downloaded in its complete form.
 However, the following sections also describe the necassary code.
 You can find the source code at the [GitHub repository](https://github.com/ZEISS-PiWeb/PiWeb-Import-Sdk/tree/develop/examples/SecondImportFormat).